sheshenia/nanostarter/README.md

 ```
 The changes above are not crucial, but the default Nanomdm & SCEP commands will be correct.

+### Fast start in dev mode client and server
+Open terminal and type to start in dev mode client

+`make dev_c`

+Open another terminal and type to start in dev mode server

+`make dev_s`

 ### Configure "Steps" commands
 <p align="center">
   <img src="change_configs.gif">